 Associate of Applied Science

 Get comprehensive education and practical experience in nursing, and prepare to become licensed as a registered nurse.
 Students who choose to leave the program before completing the degree may qualify for other certificates.
-Students may complete this program by taking classes in a combination of weekdays and evenings/weekends.

 What can I do with this degree?